rdf-elixir/rdf-ex/README.md

 All of these structures have similar sets of functions and implement Elixirs `Enumerable` protocol, Elixirs `Access` behaviour and the `RDF.Data` protocol of RDF.ex.

-The `new` function of these data structures create new instances of the struct and optionally initialize them with initial statements. `RDF.Description.new` requires at least an URI or blank node for the subject, while `RDF.Graph.new` and `RDF.Dataset.new` take an optional URI for the name of the graph or dataset.
+The `new` function of these data structures create new instances of the struct and optionally initialize them with initial statements. `RDF.Description.new` requires at least an IRI or blank node for the subject, while `RDF.Graph.new` and `RDF.Dataset.new` take an optional IRI for the name of the graph or dataset.

 ```elixir
 empty_description = RDF.Description.new(EX.Subject)